rjhorniii/ical2org/README.md

 processing to complete before it begins event generation, so it is safe to have the output file and duplicates file be the same file.

-ical2org depends upon the forked library in https://github.com/rjhorniii/ics-golang.
-Switch to the ical2org branch.

 ### Repeating events